Neuropathy after stroke can be tricky to diagnose, but fortunately there are ways to treat it.

 The cause of neuropathy after stroke depends (again) on the type of neuropathy.

 So let’s look at both types.

-The nerve damage that causes peripheral neuropathy is often caused by localized injury (meaning, injury to that specific area), repetitive stress, autoimmune disease, infections, or environmental toxins.
+The nerve damage that causes peripheral neuropathy is often caused by localized injury (meaning, injury to that specific area), repetitive stress, autoimmune disease, diabetes, infections, or environmental toxins.

 Central neuropathy feels like burning sensation, pins-and-needles sensation, intense stabbing or searing sensations.